 Located in New York City, we are connected to extensive humanitarian, human rights, and health networks locally and around the world.
 Faculty, staff, and students have direct

 access to and support United Nations agencies, international NGOs, and a diverse array of local and global organizations.
 Now as one of the world's leading centers on humanitarian

 teaching and research, PFMH has built and expanded a range of programs to meet continuing challenges and to promote the understanding of forced migration and health as a key policy issue of the 21st century.

 Our Graduate Students

-Graduate students in the Program on Forced Migration and Health work towards a Master in Public Health (MPH) degree through Columbia University’s Mailman School of Public Health with a required Certificate in Public Health and Humanitarian Assistance (PHHA).
+Graduate students in the Program on Forced Migration and Health work towards a Master in Public Health (MPH) degree through Columbia University’s Mailman School of Public Health with a required Certificate in Public Health and Humanitarian Action (PHHA).
 This two-year course of study offers 12 courses designed specifically for humanitarian workers, taught by experts who have spent years in the field responding to emergencies.
 Students also complete a 2-month skills-based practicum in a humanitarian setting.

 Our students are prepared to work effectively in acute and complex emergencies as well as resource poor countries and post-conflict settings.
 Taking a pragmatic, interdisciplinary, and human rights-based approach, the program equips graduates with the skills necessary to gather, analyze, and disseminate knowledge needed to implement health-related programs and systems in humanitarian settings.
 Our 400+ graduates have worked with dozens of organizations in over 70 countries.